sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 - **Environment:**  A logical unit within an organization, used to isolate and group resources securely.
 Access is controlled via a combination of environment roles and organization access controls

-- **Environment Role:** A defined collection of environment permissions that are applied to the members of an environment
+- **Environment Role:** A defined collection of environment permissions that is applied to the members of an environment

 ![user access control chart](roles_chart-en.png)